medined/perl-5-by-example/perl_5_by_example/files.md

     print();
 }</PRE></B>Next, we will take a look at the ways that Perl lets you test files, and following that, the functions that can be used with files.

-<H2><A name="File Test Operators">File Test Operators</A></H2>Perl has many
+## File Test Operators

-operators that you can use to test different aspects of a file.
+Perl has many operators that you can use to test different aspects of a file.
 For example, you can use the <TT>-e</TT> operator to ensure that a file exists before deleting it.
 Or you can check that a file can be written to before appending to it.
 By checking the feasibility of the impending file operation, you can reduce the